1970 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1970 No Mint Mark Penny Value

 The 1970 Philadelphia penny marks the collision between American traditional copper coinage and economic reality.
-Driven by Vietnam War demand and global industrial expansion, the price of copper rising continuously, triggering the hoarding and shortages that would plague the next decade.
+Driven by Vietnam War demand and global industrial expansion, the price of copper rose continuously, triggering the hoarding and shortages that would plague the next decade.

 1970 No Mint Mark Penny (RD) Price/Grade Chart